-Legal structure and ownership of the PwC HK
+Legal structure and ownership

 PwC HK is a partnership wholly owned by its partners and established under the laws of Hong Kong SAR.
-There were 149 partners as at 30 June 2022.
+There were 146 partners as at 30 June 2023.
 Partners have equal voting rights except for partners in their first 4 years of partnership, who have one quarter of one vote (and contribute a correspondingly reduced amount of Capital).

-Governance structure of the PwC HK
+Governance structure of PwC HK